mssgill/LBC-Cluster-WL-Project-/aareadme.txt

 - The numbers 0 2480 are the objects we want to run over (to do a test, just change to e.g. 1 5 )

+>>> psfex
 ################## Getting psfex working to make .psf file for im3shape input

 --- Start by getting needed files locally:

- cp ~/imcat/sextfilesForDES/* .
+e.g. cp ~/imcat/sextfilesForDES/* .

- cp decam.sex psfex.sex
+Rename: cp decam.sex psfex.sex

---- Run the starpos.py code to put out the x,y of all stars
+--- Run the starpos_out.py code to put out the x,y of all stars

 --- Alter psfex.sex file thusly: